hxia40/Job-Offer-Comparison-App-/GroupProject/Design/TestPlan.md

 * Test Case 5
     * purpose: test if the "Compare Job Offers: Compare" interface could handle incomplete input in an robust manner.
-    * the steps necessary to perform the test: 1.
-Manually add an job offer to the database (i.e. not via the app), fill 100,000 into "Yearly Salary", and leave all other information blank.
-2. Navigate to the "Compare Job offers: List" interface.
-3. Choose the said incomplete job offer, and compare it with an complete job offer in the "Compare Job offers: Compare" interface.
+    * the steps necessary to perform the test:
+	    * 1. Manually add an job offer to the database (i.e. not via the app), fill 100,000 into "Yearly Salary", and leave all other information blank.
+	    * 2. Navigate to the "Compare Job offers: List" interface.
+	    * 3. Choose the said incomplete job offer, and compare it with an complete job offer in the "Compare Job offers: Compare" interface.
-    * the expected result: The app will still perform the comparsion using the incomplete information, but leaving the unfilled slots blank.
+    * the expected result: The app will still perform the comparison using the incomplete information, but leaving the unfilled slots blank.
+    * the actual result (to be filled later)
+    * pass/fail information (to be filled later)
+    * additional information

+* Test Case 6
+    * purpose: Test if the "MainMenu" is displayed on the screen or not.
+    * the steps necessary to perform the test:
+	    * 1. Load the Job Offer Android Application.
+	    * 2. Verify on the front screen, "MainMenu" button is displayed or not.
+    * the expected result: The app should have the MainMenu button as soon as app is loaded
+    * the actual result (to be filled later)
+    * pass/fail information (to be filled later)
+    * additional information

+* Test Case 7
+    * purpose: Test if the "Enter Current Job Details" interface allows to edit the existing current job details.
+    * the steps necessary to perform the test:
+	    * 1. Load the Job Offer Android Application.
+	    * 2. Navigate to the "Enter Current Job Details" interface
+	    * 3. Open the existing current job details.
+	    * 4. Try to modify the existing current job details.
+    * the expected result: User should be able to edit and save the existing current job details.
+    * the actual result (to be filled later)
+    * pass/fail information (to be filled later)
+    * additional information

+* Test Case 8
+    * purpose: Test if the "Enter Current Job Details" interface allows to exit without saving to the "MainMenu".
+    * the steps necessary to perform the test:
+	    * 1. Load the Job Offer Android Application.
+	    * 2. Navigate to the "Enter Current Job Details" interface
+	    * 3. Enter current job details.
+	    * 4. Do not save and try to exit without saving.
+    * the expected result: User should be able to exit without saving the form data to the "MainMenu".
+    * the actual result (to be filled later)
+    * pass/fail information (to be filled later)
+    * additional information

+* Test Case 9
+    * purpose: Test if the "Enter Job Offers" interface allows to cancel and return to "MainMenu".
+    * the steps necessary to perform the test:
+	    * 1. Load the Job Offer Android Application.
+	    * 2. Navigate to the "Enter Job Offers" interface
+	    * 3. Enter current job details.
+	    * 4. Do not save and try to cancel and return to "MainMenu".
+    * the expected result: User should be able to  cancel and return to "MainMenu".
+    * the actual result (to be filled later)
+    * pass/fail information (to be filled later)
+    * additional information

+* Test Case 10
+    * purpose: Test if the "Enter Job Offers" interface allows to edit the existing job offer.
+    * the steps necessary to perform the test:
+	    * 1. Load the Job Offer Android Application.
+	    * 2. Navigate to the "Enter Job Offers" interface
+	    * 3. Open the existing current job details.
+	    * 4. Try to modify the existing current job details.
+    * the expected result: User should be able to edit and save the existing current job offer.
     * the actual result (to be filled later)
     * pass/fail information (to be filled later)
     * additional information